Back to Basics (Christina Aguilera album): Live performances and tour

 Aguilera began her promotion of Back to Basics with a live performance of "Ain't No Other Man" at the 2006 MTV Movie Awards on June 8, 2006.
 On July 20, Aguilera held a forty-minute concert at Camden Palace Theatre in London, where she performed five songs from her then-upcoming album and two previous singles.
-On August 16, Aguilera held a release party for the album in New York City, New York.
+Two days later, Aguilera appeared at Channel 4 Studios in London, performing "Ain't No Other Man", Understand", "Candyman" and "Beautiful".
+On August 12, Aguilera performed "Ain't No Other Man", Understand", "Back in the Day" and "Candyman" at Yahoo!
+Music Studios, in Los Angeles.
+On August 15, Aguilera held a release party at the MTV Studios for the album in New York City, New York.
+She also performed "Ain't No Other Man" at Late Show With David Letterman, on August 16.
+Aguilera performed "Ain't No Other Man", "Beautiful" and "Candyman" at Bryant Park, New York City on August 18.
 Aguilera performed "Hurt" at the 2006 MTV Video Music Awards on August 31.
 On September 8, she performed "Candyman" and "Bennie and the Jets" at the Fashion Rocks charity event; the latter was a duet with Elton John.
 Aguilera also sang "Ain't No Other Man", "Hurt" and "Steppin' Out with My Baby" with Tony Bennett on Saturday Night Live on November 11, 2006.
 "Hurt" was also sung on the NBC Christmas Thanksgiving Special in November, and the German television series Wetten, dass..? in December 2006.
 On December 31, 2006, Aguilera appeared on Dick Clark's New Year's Rockin' Eve and performed "Candyman" and "Fighter".

 On February 10, 2007, Aguilera sang "Makes Me Wanna Pray" and "Candyman" at the Clive Davis' Pre-Grammy Awards Party.
 She also performed "Candyman" on The Tonight Show with Jay Leno.
 Between late 2006 and late 2008, Aguilera visited North America, Asia, Europe, Oceania and the Middle East during her Back to Basics Tour.
 It was promoted by the telecommunications companies Orange and Sony Ericsson.
 The eighty-one-show tour received positive reviews from critics, who complimented it as the strongest of her career.
 Grossing over $90 million worldwide, it became the ninth highest-grossing tour ever for a female artist and the most profitable world tour by a female artist in 2007.
 In February 2008, the live video album Back to Basics: Live and Down Under was released.